 The AmEx III decision leaves open several important questions for parties seeking to enforce arbitration agreements containing class action waivers.

-For example, courts have continued to recognize that the FAA, like any federal statute, may be “overridden by a ‘contrary congressional command.’”
+For example, courts have continued to recognize that the FAA, like any federal statute, maybe “overridden by a ‘contrary congressional command.’”
 Litigants have argued—so far, with little success—that such a contrary congressional command exists when a federal statute includes a collective action provision.
 However, the Eleventh Circuit’s analysis in Walthour v.
 Chipio Windshield Repair, LLC, suggests the effective-vindication analysis may have continuing relevance in determining whether a federal statute contains a contrary congressional command sufficient to invalidate an arbitration agreement containing a class action waiver.
 In Walthour, the plaintiffs and their employers signed arbitration agreements with class action waivers.
 The plaintiffs brought a putative collective action against their employers alleging violations of the Fair Labor Standards Act (“FLSA”).
 When the defendants moved to compel arbitration, the plaintiffs argued they could not be required to arbitrate their FLSA claims individually because the FLSA specifically permits collective actions, and the collective action provision thus constituted a “contrary congressional command.”
-Although the Eleventh Circuit disagreed, it did so only after analyzing whether Congress viewed collective actions as essential to the effective vindication of an FLSA claim.
+Although the Eleventh Circuit disagreed, it did so only after analyzing whether Congress viewed collectively actions as essential to the effective vindication of an FLSA claim.

 Nor is it clear how the Court’s reasoning in AmEx III will affect state law unconscionability doctrine.
 The state appellate courts that have adopted some version of the effective-vindication defense—and that have imported that analysis into state law rules of substantive unconscionability—may choose to limit the effect of AmEx III by characterizing it as a decision of federal common law concerning only the arbitrability of federal statutory causes of actions.

 To the same end, state courts that have interpreted Concepcion to allow consideration of the effects of class action waivers as part of a case-by-case unconscionability analysis might simply continue to apply that analysis, effectively limiting AmEx III’s definition of “effective vindication” to federal statutory rights.
-Whether that approach will succeed, however, is open to serious question: The Tenth Circuit, at least, has made clear that state courts cannot use that approach to avoid the FAA.
+Whether that approach will succeed, however, is open to a serious question: The Tenth Circuit, at least, has made clear that state courts cannot use that approach to avoid the FAA.

 Some state courts that have continued to consider the effects of class action waivers after Concepcion might reverse course in light of AmEx III.
 For example, prior to AmEx III, the Supreme Judicial Court of Massachusetts had interpreted Concepcion to permit an arbitration agreement with a class action waiver to be invalidated on unconscionability grounds if the plaintiff demonstrated that individual arbitration would be cost-prohibitive.
 More recently, however, the same court recognized that AmEx III abrogated that interpretation of Concepcion; thus, cost-prohibitiveness, even when analyzed in terms of unconscionability, is not a defense to an individual arbitration agreement.